jadch/til/README.md

 * Going back to head while saving local modifications: `git stash`
 * Undoing a `git stash` with: `git stash pop`
 * Merging two branches: `git checkout` the branch you want to merge to, then `git merge [branch to copy from]`
+* Undoing the last commit ONLY if not pushed yet.
+Your changes will still be kept in the filesystem: `git reset HEAD@{1}`

 ### Javascript Debugging